Back to all blogs

 Which nutrients are most important for thyroid health?

-The "big four" for thyroid function are Selenium (for hormone conversion), Iodine (the building block of the hormone), Zinc (for TSH production), and Iron (specifically ferritin, for hormone synthesis).
+The "big four" for thyroid function are Selenium, Iodine, Zinc, and Iron (specifically ferritin).
 Additionally, Vitamin D and B12 are crucial for immune balance and energy.
 Testing these via a Gold or Platinum panel can help identify if a deficiency is holding you back.

 Why does stress make my thyroid symptoms worse?

 When you are stressed, your body produces cortisol, which can tell your brain to slow down thyroid production and can block the conversion of storage hormone (T4) into the active form (T3).
-Stress can also lead to an increase in Reverse T3, which acts as a "blocker" on your cells, preventing thyroid hormones from working effectively.
+Stress can also lead to an increase in Reverse T3, which acts as a "blocker" on your cells.

 How often should I test my thyroid if I am trying natural remedies?

-If you are making significant lifestyle changes or starting new supplements (under professional guidance), it is often helpful to re-check your levels after 3 to 6 months.
-This allows enough time for the changes to reflect in your blood chemistry.
+If you are making significant lifestyle changes, it is often helpful to re-check your levels after 3 to 6 months.
 Always ensure you take your sample at the same time of day (ideally 9am) for an accurate comparison.
 If you are unsure which tier fits you, our What Thyroid Test Is Best?
 Find the Right Screen for You guide can help you compare the tiers.